dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/Sand-box-your-VMs.rst

           * For Testing this guide on a Non-VT enabled Machine.
         * **Machine 2** -Ubuntu 12.10 amd64 (Intel i5 2nd gen (VT enabled), 8GB Ram DDR3)
           * For Testing this guide on a VT enabled Machine.
-        **Note :** Im using only one machine for Deploying OpenStack.
+        **Note :** I'm using only one machine for Deploying OpenStack.
 These two machines are for Testing.

         * Please do consider using quad core processors as they are VT enabled.
 Which is required for virtualization.
           At the worst case go for a dual core processor.

-**Note:** Even Though Im using Ubuntu as Host, the same is applicable to Windows, Mac and other Linux Hosts.
+**Note:** Even Though I'm using Ubuntu as Host, the same is applicable to Windows, Mac and other Linux Hosts.

 * If you have i5 or i7 2nd gen processor you can have VT technology inside VM's provided by VmWare.
 This means that your OpenStack nodes(Which are in turn VM's) will give positive result on KVM-OK.
 (I call it - Nesting of type-2 Hypervisors).
 Rest of the configurations remain same except for the UI and few other trivial differences.